-Process Criteria

-Board of Directors The Company has a Board Self-Assessment survey in place to evaluate the performance and achievements of the members of its
+Process Criteria Board of Directors The Common has a Board Calf Accessment survey in place to Board Committees The Company has a Board Self-Assessment survey in place to evaluate the performance and achievements of the members of its Individual Directors Board of Directors. mevernents of the members of its CEO/President Bourd of Directors.

-Board Committees

-Individual Directors Board of Directors.

-CEO/President Bourd of Directors.